lambdamikel/Busch-2090/README.md

     #define DIN_3 15
     #define DIN_4 14

-The ``DOT`` output LEDs are discrete LEDs, and so are carry, zero, 1 hz clock, and CPU clock:
+The ``DOT`` output LEDs are discrete LEDs, and so are carry and zero flags, 1 Hz clock, and CPU clock:

     #define DOT_LED_1 55
     #define DOT_LED_2 56